mickp18/Maximum-Flow-Problem/README.md

 9. `void notify()`: notifies all threads waiting on the mutex_condition condition variable, allowing them to wake up and continue execution.

-#### Class NodeFirst
+#### Class Node

-The `NodeFirst` class represents a node in a graph, with attributes such as an ID, a label, and synchronization primitives for thread-safety.
+The `Node` class represents a node in a graph, with attributes such as an ID, a label, and synchronization primitives for thread-safety.

 ##### Attributes